chochodev/STSHIP---COIN-MEME/README.md

-# Getting Started with Create React App
+# STSHIP - SOLANA

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This
 ## Available Scripts

 In the project directory, you can run: